yaadlabs/DAO/docs/overview.md

 ## Triphut.Treasury.Script

 In the `Triphut.Treasury.Script` module we have one script, the treasury validator.
-The treasury validator checks vary based on the type of proposal, there are three types of proposals represented by the constructors of the `Triphut.Types.ProposalType` type, `Trip`, `General`, and `Upgrade` (Which we referenced earlier when dicussing the `validateConfiguration` script).
+The treasury validator checks vary based on the type of proposal, there are three types of proposals represented by the constructors of the `Triphut.Types.ProposalType` type, `Trip`, `General`, and `Upgrade` (Which we referenced earlier when discussing the `validateConfiguration` script).

 The validator always ensures: